-Do not use abrasive detergents, alcohol, acetone or solvents, because they will damage the material.
+Do not use abrasive detergents,

+alcohol, acetone or other types of solvents, because they will damage the material.
 In case of accidental contact with such solvents, quickly rinse with water.

 SMOKE ALARM

 The smoke alarm is operational once the battery is connected.
 When products of combustion are sensed, the unit sounds an alarm until the air is cleared.